uptane/uptane-standard/uptane-standard.md

 In order to perform partial verification, an ECU SHALL perform the following steps:

-1. Load and verify the current time or the most recent securely attested time.
+1. Load the current time or the most recent securely attested time.
+The time SHOULD be loaded from a source other than the Primary ECU.
 2. Download and check the Targets metadata file from the Director repository, following the procedure in {{check_targets}}.

 Note that this verification procedure is the smallest set of Uptane checks permissible for an Uptane Secondary ECU.
 An ECU can additionally implement more metadata checks.